mynaparrot/plugNmeet-docs/docs/installation.md

 ## Requirements (using automatic script)

-You'll need a clean **Ubuntu or Debian** server with a **public IP address**.
-If your infrastructure is protected by a **firewall**, please first [configure ports & firewall](/docs/firewall.md) before proceeding.
+- You'll need a clean **Ubuntu or Debian** server with a **public IP address**.
+- If your infrastructure is protected by a **firewall**, please first [configure ports & firewall](/docs/firewall.md) before proceeding.

-Make sure your Ubuntu/Debian server does not come pre-installed with apache or nginx, or else the installation will fail.
+- Make sure your Ubuntu/Debian server does not come pre-installed with apache or nginx, or else the installation will fail.

-You'll need 2 subdomains that point to the public IP address of this Ubuntu/Debian server.
+- You'll need 2 subdomains that point to the public IP address of this Ubuntu/Debian server.
+One for plugNmeet main URL (Example: `plugnmeet.example.com`); another for TURN server (Example: `turn.example.com`).
-Example: `plugnmeet.example.com, turn.example.com`.
-A valid email address is also required to generate a [Let's Encrypt](https://letsencrypt.org/) SSL certificate.
+- A valid email address is also required to generate a [Let's Encrypt](https://letsencrypt.org/) SSL certificate.

 **_Note:_** If DNS fails for those 2 domains, the installation will be aborted.